JohnnieXDU/EmotionUI/README.md

     https://drive.google.com/file/d/1f-tKgovJ54l9xR3oIZ6gy77NdPirUddr/view?usp=sharing

-    Then, move the weights to "./weights" folder.
+    Then, move the weights to "./weights" folder, and rename it with "ui_weights.pth".

  or